 I made it my personal mission to try to understand my wife.
 I learned that my wife is more sensitive than my buddy.
 I can tease and make wise cracks at my friend’s expense, and he’s just going to respond with a playful insult.
 But when I make fun of my wife, it breaks her down emotionally and spiritually.
 It hurts her and she pulls away from me.

-I learned that if my wife says, “You’re’ tailgating and it’s scaring me”, I should stop tailgating.
+I learned that if my wife says, “You’re’ tailgating and it’s scaring me,” I should stop tailgating.
 If I love her, why would I want to frighten her?
-The more I understood about my wife, and respected those God-given differences, the less we argued.
-We used to have brush fire arguments – they are the little spats that turn into World War III in 90 seconds.
+The more I understood my wife and respected those God-given differences, the less we argued.

-As we worked to extinguish the brushfires, the intimacy grew, and our love grew.
+As we worked to discuss things calmly and lovingly rather than argue, the intimacy grew, and our love grew.

 Soon, Nancy realized how much my forgiveness meant to her.
 She thanked me many times for being willing to take her back.
 She treated me with new respect and I began to appreciate her.